Will office phone booths solve the open-plan office conundrum?

 Open-plan offices are here to stay

 Before you deem open-plan offices unworkable, think again.
 The concept of closed offices is not going to happen – it would take up too much office space to implement.
-Workplaces are therefore becoming more flexible spaces with office furniture companies like Silen delivering on what that means
+Workplaces are therefore becoming more flexible spaces with office furniture companies like Silen delivering on what that means.

 It’s why these companies have sprung up to fill in the gap, offering businesses the possibility to order phone booth pods online, pay by company credit card and assemble it in-house.
 Office phone pods are one affordable option of getting a little bit of what you’ve lost from an individual office but provide the privacy needed for conference calls.